iblsoft/swimdemo/MET-SWIM-AMQP-Guidance-CP1.md

 - The original working copy of this document is maintained in Markdown syntax: [MET-SWIM-AMQP-Guidance-CP1.md](https://github.com/iblsoft/swimdemo/blob/main/MET-SWIM-AMQP-Guidance-CP1.md).
 - Properties that go beyond the CP1 MET-SWIM Service Definitions are maintained separately in [MET-SWIM-AMQP-Guidance-Next.md](https://github.com/iblsoft/swimdemo/blob/main/MET-SWIM-AMQP-Guidance-Next.md).
+- The .docx version is generated using Pandoc, specifically the “vscode-pandoc” extension for the Microsoft Visual Studio Code, or the Cursor editor.

 Members of the EUROCONTROL MET3SG Task Team on Service Architecture can submit pull requests towards the Markdown documents or comment on the .DOCX version on MET3SG SharePoint.